 #3 – Critical Cycles

-I really like what Critical Cycles did in trying to bring so much spice to the single speed selection.
-With over 8 different color styles, you are bound to find one that catches your eye.
+I like what Critical Cycles did in trying to bring so much spice to the single speed selection.
+With over eight different color styles, you are bound to find one that catches your eye.

-With the Protek cranks and Promax brakes, you are getting name-brand components that will handle the every day grind of commuting.
-The flip-flop hub lets you do both fixed-gear a freewheel pedaling.
+With the Protek cranks and Promax brakes, you are getting name-brand components that will handle the everyday grind of commuting.
+The flip-flop hub lets you do both fixed-gear and freewheel pedaling.
 Your choice.

 I also like the upright handlebar that makes for safe city commuting.
-The ergonomic bike shape comes together to make a comfortable, nimble cycling package that is ready to handle any urban jungle.
+The ergonomic bike shape comes together to create a comfortable, nimble cycling package that is ready to handle any urban jungle.

-What is really unique about this design is their use of BMX handlebars.
+What is unique about this design is their use of BMX handlebars.

-It gives the bike a unique look and the driver a lot of control.
+It gives the bike a unique look and offers the driver a lot of control.

-Despite being such a purist bike, you still get a flip-flop hub.
-So if you decide you aren’t ready to ride fixed gear, you can switch back to the freewheel.
+Despite being such a purist, you still get a flip-flop hub.
+So if you decide you aren’t ready to ride a fixed gear, you can switch back to the freewheel.